 In summary, WordPress.com is probably the best option if you want to minimise the amount of effort and expertise that is required to create and maintain a website.
 Alternatively, go down the WordPress.org route if it is more important to create a fully functional, comprehensive website.
 However, do understand that this route requires that you maintain and update the WordPress software, the plugins and themes.

 The Gutenberg editor

-Major changes to WordPress are in the offing.
+Major changes are being made to WordPress.
 They come under the code name of Gutenberg.
-Work started early in 2017 and the first official release will appear in WordPress 5.0 which is likely to be launched in late 2018 or early 2019.
+Work started early in 2017 and the first official release appeared in WordPress 5.0 which was launched in December 2018.

-It will concentrate on a new editor.
-The current editor, now called the Classic Editor, uses the TinyMCE software which can be found in various places on the Web.
+The focus is on a new editor.
+WordPress’s original editor, now called the Classic Editor, uses the TinyMCE software which can be found in various places on the Web.
 It provides a blank canvass with a number of formatting buttons (a sort of poor man’s Microsoft Word).
 It is particularly popular for use on forums.

 Some people say that Gutenberg is a page builder.
 It is not.
 There are various page builders which currently operate as WordPress plugins.
 One assumes that the organisations that have developed them will produce Gutenberg-friendly versions of their products.

 In lieu of any succinct information on the options that are currently available to users with the advent of WordPress 5 and Gutenberg (aka the new block editor), I have penned the following which I hope will be useful ..
 FAQs on WordPress 5 and Gutenberg.